Voxeljet: Materials

 voxeljet offers two plastic materials based on PMMA particles bound by different resins.
 The Polypor B binder, available as a voxeljet service and for system customers in Europe, is ideal for parts that are true to detail and which require a high degree of edge sharpness, resolution and green compact strength.
 The Polypor C binder, on the other hand, lends itself to simplified burn-out processes in investment casting and for architectural models.

 The sand types are selected individually for each order depending on the geometry and application purpose. voxeljet uses different sands with different granulations.
 The grain size that is used will decide the surface finish of the cast result.
 The most commonly used sand is made of quartz and is available in the granulations 0.14 mm, 0.19 mm and 0.25 mm.
 Also offered is the more temperature-resistant kerphalite sand, which is suited for especially complex geometries and internal cores for steel casting.

+In High Speed Sintering, functional parts can be manufactured in PA12, PP, TPU, PEBA and EVA based polymers.